Parts of Shanghai impose new COVID lockdown measures | Health

 Parts of Shanghai impose new COVID lockdown measures

+City authorities have been trying to balance their adherance to zero-COVID with encouraging business resumption, given how badly the local economy and companies were hit by the two-month long lockdown.
+The Shanghai Disney Resort, which has been shut since March 21, said it will reopen some retail and park areas from Friday but the main Disneyland park, Disneytown and its two resort hotels will remain closed until further notice.

+Officials in the city, China's most cosmopolitan and its biggest business hub, have also been trying to mend ties with foreign firms by holding multiple meetings with executives and easing a key border requirement for overseas workers.
+Still, business chambers said uncertainty surrounding COVID-19 restrictions remained a key concern for foreign firms.

-"One of the major issues facing foreign business is the level of uncertainty surrounding COVID-19 restrictions," said Alexandra Hirst, senior policy analyst with the British Chamber of Commerce in China.
-"This unpredictability, and increased risk, is resulting in many businesses delaying, reducing or withdrawing entirely from the Chinese market," she said.
+"This unpredictability, and increased risk, is resulting in many businesses delaying, reducing or withdrawing entirely from the Chinese market," said Alexandra Hirst, senior policy analyst with the British Chamber of Commerce in China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)